Squirrel7ang/Simple-Staruml-Generater/README.md

 ## What is this?

-this is a simple staruml generator build for BUAA OO Unit-4 in order to avoid stupid typing mistakes during mid-tests.
+this is a simple staruml generator build for BUAA OO Unit-4in order to avoid stupid typing mistakes during mid-tests.
 It can generate staruml file based on java source file.

 this project is based on [JavaParser](https://github.com/javaparser/javaparser) and org.JSON, and import them with Maven.